Non-asymptotic convergence rates for the plug-in estimation of risk measures: General law--invariant risk measures

-The idea for the proof of Theorem \ref{thm:main.hedging.on.lp} is the following: By Section \ref{sec:oce} we understand the behavior of the mean error for the average value at risk (being a special case of the optimized certainty equivalents).
-By the spectral representation \eqref{eq:rho.spectral.rep} they form the building block of every law invariant risk measure and we conclude via a (multiscale) approximation, keeping track of the risk aversion parameter $u$ of the average value at risk (which will make all constants explode when approaching $u\approx 1$) and the growth of measures $\gamma(du)$ in the spectral representation \eqref{eq:rho.spectral.rep} (which only put little mass on $u\approx 1$).
+Further observe that the rate $R_{p,q}$ is increasing in $p$ and decreasing in $q$.
+The idea of the proof of Theorem \ref{thm:main.hedging.on.lp} is the following: By Section \ref{sec:oce} we understand the behavior of the mean error for the average value at risk (being a special case of the optimized certainty equivalents).
+By the spectral representation \eqref{eq:rho.spectral.rep}, AVaR forms the building block of every law--invariant risk measure and we conclude via a (multiscale) approximation, keeping track of the risk aversion parameter $u$ of the average value at risk (which will make all constants explode when approaching $u\approx 1$) and the growth of measures $\gamma(du)$ in the spectral representation \eqref{eq:rho.spectral.rep} (which only puts little mass on $u\approx 1$).

-The preparatory work needed is done in the next few lemmas.
-Some of them are rather elementary but crucial, thus we decided to include all proofs.
+The preparatory work needed is done in the next few lemmas. \begin{lemma} Let the assumptions of Theorem \ref{thm:main.hedging.on.lp} be satisfied.
+Let $X^\ast$ be Pareto distributed with scale parameter 1 and shape parameter $q$.
+Then we have that